 Negative impacts on vision, sleep, learning ability, and weight have been reported in this age group.
 Other negative impacts on psychological health (body image anxiety, depression, conduct disorders or emotional disorders) have also been identified.

 The PAUSE website offers information, tips, resources and a number of tools to improve digital technology habits, alone or as a family.
 Here are a few of the themes:

-- Assessing your teen’s situation: When to start worrying about your teen’s screen time
+- Assessing your teen’s situation: When to worry about your teen’s screen use

 There are many websites, apps, and devices that help people adopt a healthier lifestyle.
 Some are listed on the PAUSE website.